drowe67/pirip/README.md

 # Project Plan and Status

-Next step is to try some Over The Air (OTA) tests.
+Currently working on M4 -Over The Air (OTA) tests.

 | Milestone | Description |
 | --- | --- |